ufobat/Ffc/README.md

 So here is my presentation of what is kind of a pet project of mine.
 It's tied to a call for supporters because, as you might recognize while reading and digging into it, there is a lot to revamp all over the whole project in order to bring it to a broader audience.

+A detailed Feature List (in german language) can be found here: [FEATURES.md auf GitHub](https://github.com/4FriendsForum/Ffc/blob/master/FEATURES.md)

+Installation information (in german language) is located here: [Installationsanleitung auf GitHub](https://github.com/4FriendsForum/Ffc/blob/master/INSTALL.md)

 First of all I would like to introduce the project as such and the ideas that lead to this project.
 The project is called Ffc, an abbreviation from the depths of history so far away that even I do not remember anymore.
-The project is hostet at Github (<url>https://github.…/url&amp;gt;).

 The intention of this project is to create a tiny, encapsulated social communication platform.
 For starters: this is not the next Bluebook+.
 It is in no way a globally available software platform for texting with your friends and foes, where everyone and their aunt needs to be registered at.